Financial Aid

 Deadlines:

-For Regular Action applicants: Submit your financial aid forms by 1st February.
-If you are admitted, you will receive a financial aid offer around 1st April.
+For Regular Action applicants: submit your financial aid forms by 1st February.
+If you are admitted, you will receive a financial aid offer in early April.